What is growth capital? (And why your company might need it)

 At this point, growth capital can be funded through equity or debt capital.

-Growth financing with equity
+Growth funding with equity

 For growth financing with equity or venture capital, startups must demonstrate appropriate growth rates now – and even better ones for the future.
 Venture capital funds bet that their investment will pay off in the future due those high growth rates.